alecmce/webgpu-demo/README.md

 # WebGPU Demo

 A demo that uses WebGPU to ping-pong compute shader to simulate some random-walking rainbow "worms", then uses SDF raymarching to render them.
-Built in TypeScript and WGSL on top of Vite and ReactTS.
+Built in TypeScript and WGSL on top of Vite and React.

 For the experiment I wanted to use SDF raymarching, but also use compute, so I started playing with the idea of worms as a sort of complex particle system, feeding into an SDF raymarching fragment shader.